Author: Amethyst G.

 The Olympic Games are coming up!
 This summer, a very special global community will come together in London and make athletic history.
 And now, you have an opportunity to introduce your students to that community.

 The Olympic Games are full of teachable moments.
 They’ve got it all: diverse cultures and traditions, opportunities to break down stereotypes, exciting competitions, connections to just about every curricular area, and a basis in real-life events.
-So are you looking for a way to spice up your springtime?
+So, are you looking for a way to spice up your springtime?
 Try some of these fun Olympic ideas.

 Athletics:

 Have your students measure out areas needed for track and field events.
 Then have them try out the sports and time each other in the races with a stopwatch.
 For more advanced students, this activity is a great opportunity to learn about the metric system.
 Have them measure the distances of track events in meters and yards to get an idea of the units of measurement, then explain how and where each form of measurement is commonly used.
 Another idea is to teach your students about nutrition and the healthy choices Olympic athletes make.
 You can also teach science concepts like friction, aerodynamics, velocity, and more by exploring the equipment athletes use.
-You can encourage your students to watch football live and buy tickets at Football Ticket Marketplace, Football Ticket Pad.

 Olympic History and Customs: